Contents

 - Issues Management — Preventing Recurrence

-- Once causes have been determined and recurrence controls identified and recommended, division line management follows the process described in the Issues Management Program Manual).
+- Once causes have been determined and recurrence controls identified and recommended, division line management follows the process described in the RPM Issues Management Policy.

 - Line management develops corrective actions to effectively implement the recommended recurrence controls.

-- Once causes have been determined and recurrence controls identified and recommended, division line management follows the process described in the Issues Management Program Manual).
+- Once causes have been determined and recurrence controls identified and recommended, division line management follows the process described in the RPM Issues Management Policy.

 Work Process F. Investigation Reports